Your complete

 A handicap is simply a number that represents your current ability.
 It lets golfers of all levels compete fairly against each other on any course.

-Your handicap tells you how many shots above par you are expected to score on an average day.
+The basic idea: Your handicap tells you how many shots above par you are expected to score on an average day.
 A handicap of 18 means you are expected to make one bogey per hole.
 A handicap of 0 (scratch) means you are expected to play to par.
 The lower your handicap, the better you play.

-Your handicap shots are given on the hardest holes first.
+How your shots are spread: Your handicap shots are given on the hardest holes first.
 Every course has a "stroke index" (SI) — a ranking of each hole from 1 (hardest) to 18 (easiest).
 Your shots are allocated in SI order.

 You receive 3 shots on every hole.
 On a par 4, you play it as a par 7.
 A triple bogey scores 2 Stableford points.
 Focus on enjoying the round — the shots come down quickly.